nttran8/pood-server/README.md

 An open-source RESTful API created to support the following features:

 - Register, update, delete users
-- Create, read, update, delete logs
+- Create, update, delete logs
-- Authenticate
+- Authenticate user that also retrieve user's information and logs
 - Maintain session with token
 - Grant refresh token